TheRipperJhon/BoopSuite/README.md

 them out as I continue to develop this project.

 Don't mistake me, aircrack is an amazing suite of tools and I understand the thought of
-\"why use a different tool when airodump is still very usuable\", and the answer is because change is good, and this project is going to continue to grow as I add new handlers for additional packet types.
+\"why use a different tool when airodump is still very usable\", and the answer is because change is good, and this project is going to continue to grow as I add new handlers for additional packet types.